 Text-to-Speech Reader: NVDA (preferred text-to-speech option, works on PCs running Microsoft Windows only)*

-Purpose: to support students who's required/preferred method for learning is through speech, or those whose preferred method of learning is through speech.
+Purpose: to support students whose required/preferred method for learning is through speech.

 - Go to https://www.nvaccess.org/download/